-The purpose of access to information legislation such as the Freedom of Information and Protection of Privacy Act (FOIPOP) and the Municipal Government Act (MGA) is to ensure that public bodies and municipal bodies are fully accountable to the public by giving the public a right of access to records, giving individuals a right of access to their own personal information, and specifying limited exceptions to the right of access.
-Further, these laws ensure that there is independent oversight of decisions made by public bodies and municipalities.
+The purpose of access to information legislation such as the Freedom of Information and Protection of Privacy Act (FOIPOP) is to ensure that public bodies and local public bodies are fully accountable to the public by giving the public a right of access to records, giving individuals a right of access to their own personal information, and specifying limited exceptions to the right of access.
+Further, FOIPOP ensures that there is independent oversight of decisions made by the public body.
 That oversight is provided by the Information and Privacy Commissioner for Nova Scotia.
-The access rules in FOIPOP and the MGA are similar and in some places identical to rules found in every other access to information law across Canada.
+The access rules in FOIPOP are similar and in some places identical to rules found in every other access to information law across Canada.